 It is important to note that none of these are proven causes of demonic possession, but merely theories people hold about why a possession may occur.

-Signs of Possession
+Signs of Demonic Possession

 The Vatican released updated guidelines with regard to possession in 1999.
 These guidelines include signs indicating an exorcism might be needed and provide common symptoms of possession.
 According to the guidelines the church must first rule out mental, psychological, or physical illness.
 After ruling out illness and non-spiritual causes, signs and symptoms may include: